jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 ## Output File Format

 The output of your program should go to the output file.
+All output files used by the autograder are provided in the [sample_output](sample_output) folder.

 - If no matches can be found for a search query, your search engine should print the following message to the output file.